Transfer Options

 Course Description: This class provides extended practice in critical reading, writing, and thinking skills.
 Students will develop an effective writing process and work to achieve college-level competence in reading and responding to texts, visuals, events, and ideas in a variety of written formats, with an emphasis on the academic essay.
 Audience awareness, interpretation and analysis, logical reasoning, and persuasive and argumentative skills will be developed.
 MLA style documentation of primary sources will be included.

-Course Title: Current Environmental Issues Goal Areas: 03,10 Credits: 4
+Course Title: Fundamentals of Music Goal Areas: 06 Credits: 3

 Course Title: College Writing I Goal Areas: 01 Credits: 4